ejball/XmlDocMarkdown/docs/index.md

 The output directory will be created if necessary.

-For example, `xmldocmarkdown MyLibrary.dll docs` generates Markdown documentation in the `docs` directory for the `MyLibrary.dll` assembly.
+For example, `XmlDocMarkdown MyLibrary.dll docs` generates Markdown documentation in the `docs` directory for the `MyLibrary.dll` assembly.
 The compiler-generated `MyLibrary.xml`file should be in the same directory as `MyLibrary.dll`.

 ## Options